Monday, June 17, 2013

 What advice do you wish someone had given you before your first book came out?

-What influence has the book’s publication had on your subsequent writing?
-Are there any new projects in the works?
+Are there any new writing projects in the works?

 Do you believe that poetry can create change in the world?

 Tell me about the title.
-Had it always been Oldest Mortal Myth?
+Had it always been The Youngest Butcher in Illinois?
 Did it go through any other changes?

 It seems like there’s a possible misconception among some poets who are trying to get their first book published: that they must win a contest.
 Were you concerned about winning a contest at any point?
 What advice would you give to poets sending their book out now regarding contests versus open reading periods?